 A car accident can be shocking to the drivers involved.
-The chaos of a car accident combined with the adrenaline rush that most drivers experience afterward can cause motorists to say things that later end up hurting their legal claim for compensation.
+The chaos of a car accident, combined with the adrenaline rush that most drivers experience afterward, can cause motorists to say things that later hurt their legal claim for compensation.
 You should familiarize yourself with what not to say after you have been involved in a car wreck.
-We have compiled four common statements that you should never say after a car accident.
+We have compiled four common statements you should never say after a car accident.

 “I’m Sorry”